Noah-F08/test.github.io/index.md

 <br>

 ### Why Protecting Sharks Matters
-Sharks aren’t just fascinating creatures—they are essential for healthy oceans.
+Sharks aren’t just fascinating creatures, they are essential for healthy oceans.
 As top predators, **they help keep marine ecosystems balanced** by controlling the populations of other species.
 Without sharks, entire food webs can collapse, leading to overpopulation of certain fish and degradation of coral reefs and other habitats.
 **Protecting sharks also benefits humans**.
 Healthy oceans mean more sustainable fisheries, thriving tourism, and resilient marine ecosystems that help fight climate change.
 Every shark saved is a step toward a stronger, more balanced ocean.